liamelgie/waizatsu/README.md

 #### Parameters
 ##### `transition`
-Boolean value that determines whether to transition the text back to it's `base` value once the interval has been cleared.
+Boolean value that determines whether to transition the text back to its `base` value once the interval has been cleared.
 Defaults to `true`.

 #### Example
 ````Javascript